Mirantis/blueprint-operator/test/README.md

 ## E2E Tests

-The E2E tests allow us to run a real deployment of Boundless Operator and test the entire system.
+The E2E tests allow us to run a real deployment of Blueprint Operator and test the entire system.
 It ensures the system performs all its intended functions and meets the user's requirements.